 For $n=1$, $\mathcal{W}$ is the Choi states for the Pauli group $\Pauli(2^r)$.
-Again multi-qubit Cliffords form a unitary $3$-design, thus
+Multi-qubit Cliffords form a unitary $3$-design, therefore,

-For $n=2$, $\mathcal{W}$ can be the Choi states for any subset $\UDS(2^r)$ of Cliffords that still forms a unitary $2$-design.
+For $n=2$, $\mathcal{W}$ are the Choi states for any subset $\UDS(2^r)$ of Cliffords that still forms a unitary $2$-design.
 The existence of $\UDS(2^r)$ is proved by Chau in~\cite{Chau_2005}.
 Example constructions are given in~\cite{Cleve_2016,Bravyi_2022}.
-As Cliffords form a unitary $3$-design,
+Because Cliffords form a unitary $3$-design, we have